Housing Policy and Strategies

 The Plan sets out the Council's approach to the management of its housing assets.
 It supports the delivery of the Council's priorities by:

-• Presenting an overview of the housing assets owned by the Council;
+- Presenting an overview of the 14,000+ houses owned and managed by the Council;

 General questions and suggestions can be sent to:

 West Lothian Civic Centre,